 A. Your business can be served by Fiber cable in multiple combinations of the following:

-- Fiber-to-the-Node (FTTN) – FTTN means the fiber cabling ends at a node, a connection hub that can be as far as a mile away from your business.
+- Fiber-to-the-Node (FTTN) – FTTN means the Fiber cabling ends at a node, a connection hub that can be as far as a mile away from your business.
 This can lead to significant signal loss over copper lines that must bring connectivity the rest of the way.

 - Fiber-to-the-Curb (FTTC) – FTTC means the Fiber terminates at the curb or somewhere on the edge of your property, usually at a power pole or a dedicated pedestal.
 There’s less distance for the copper to reach your applications, thus less signal loss.